Compression fronts from fast radio bursts: Summary

-The picture of FRB-wind interaction described here partially agrees with the results of \cite{Sobacchi24}, but only at large radii $r>r_\star\sim 10^{13}L_{42}^{1/3}$\,cm. \cite{Sobacchi24} assumed a quasisteady compression front with regular plasma oscillations in the radio wave, and obtained the compression factor $C_\star\approx a_0^2\propto r^{-2}\gg 1$.
-Their solution agrees with our result $C_\star\approx 1+a_0^2$ found at $r>r_\star$. \cite{Sobacchi24} incorrectly applied this solution at smaller $r$ where compression $C_\star$ becomes huge and can require energy deposition exceeding the FRB energy, which led them to conclude that FRBs emitted at $r\simlt 10^{12}$\,cm are damped.\footnote{Note though that energy consumption implied by $C_\star\approx 1+a_0^2$ is reversible, since $C_\star$ comes back to unity behind the wave packet.
-Damping is usually inefficient for reversible processes.} In fact, the steady-front solution $C=C_\star$ becomes irrelevant at $r<r_\star\sim 10^{13}$\,cm because the relaxation time $\trel$ exceeds the propagation time $r/c$.
-Furthermore, the compression front at $r<\rstoch$ is changed by stochastic heating, trapping, and radiative losses (section~\ref{stochastic}).
+It should be emphasized that we find the compression factor $C\ll C_\star$ at $r\ll r_\star$, where the timescale for the compression front relaxation toward $C_\star$ exceeds the FRB propagation time $r/c$.
+Therefore, our results do not support the suggestion of \cite{Sobacchi24} that FRBs emitted at $r\lesssim 10^{12}$\,cm lose energy to the huge compression $C_\star$ of the magnetized wind.\footnote{Note also that energy consumption implied by $C_\star\approx 1+a^2$ is reversible: when the MHD fluid exits behind the wave packet (where $C_\star$ comes back to unity) it returns energy to the FRB.}

-The results summarized in Figure~\ref{fig:rL} imply interesting constraints on FRB emission models.
-In particular, they exclude scenarios that place the radio source at radii $r<r_{\rm damp}\sim 10^{11}$\,cm and rely on free FRB propagation through the magnetar wind.
-Thus, the previously found damping zone $r<\RLC$ \citep{Beloborodov21b,Beloborodov24,Golbraikh23} is extended to $r_{\rm damp}\sim 10^{11}$\,cm.
-The exact value of $r_{\rm damp}$ varies around $10^{11}$\,cm for the relevant values of wind parameter $\eta=\Lw/\dN \me c^2$ around $10^4$.
+Our results still imply a significant constraint on the FRB emission radius (Figure~\ref{fig:rL}).
+It is caused by the enormous stochastic heating of the wind exposed to the FRB at small $r$, which leads to catastrophic energy losses of the FRB.
+As a result, the previously found damping zone $r<\RLC$ \citep{Beloborodov21b,Beloborodov24,Golbraikh23} is now extended to $r_{\rm damp}\sim 10^{11}$\,cm.
+This will challenge any FRB scenarios that place radio emission at $r<10^{11}$\,cm and rely on its escape through the magnetar wind.
+The exact $r_{\rm damp}$ depends on the wind parameter $\eta=\Lw/\dN \me c^2$, which may vary around $\eta\sim 10^4$.
 We find that $r_{\rm damp}$ slowly decreases with increasing $\eta>10^4$.
-The compression and damping effects are particularly strong in winds with $\eta<10^4$.
+FRB damping is particularly strong in winds with $\eta<10^4$.